Implicit structure in 2-representations of quantum groups: Cyclic biadjointness

 \subsection{Cyclic biadjointness}

 Recall that the action of dots and crossings is originally defined only for upward pointing strands.
 To define dots on downward strands we use the (bi)adjunction between $\E$ and $\F$.
-We define
+We define the downward dot and downward crossing by taking the `right-mates' under adjunction to their upward analogues.

-However, there is another way to use adjunction to define these maps.
+Because $\E$ and $\F$ are biadjoint up to shift, we could have defined the downward maps using `left-mates' under adjunction.
 The next two results (Lemmas \ref{lem:A} and \ref{lem:B}) show that both ways give the same map (we refer to this as the ``cyclic biadjointness property'').

 \begin{lem} Given a strong 2-representation of $\mf{sl}_2$ we have:

 \end{lem}

 \begin{proof} The analogue of Lemma~\ref{lem:main} for downward pointing strands (obtained by taking adjoints) implies that for $n \geq -1$ we have